singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise1.md

 2. In the lower right corner, click **Save**.

-**Note:** Add the Active Directory group that includes the domain-join account, as described in the prerequisites.
+**Note:** The Active Directory group that includes the domain-join account, as described in the prerequisites.
 This action grants this group permissions to perform management actions in the Administration Console.

    ![ws name.](media/exb36.png)